 Need for Medical Assistance

-Adenovirus vaccine (live) is given routinely to military recruits 17 to 50 years old but is not approved for routine use or travel.
+Adenovirus vaccine (live) is given routinely to military recruits aged 17-50 years but is not approved for routine use or travel.

-Live viruses are shed in the stool for up to 28 days after vaccination.
-Therefore, handwashing is especially important for those who will be in close contact with children younger than 7 years, pregnant women, or persons with a weakened immune system.
+Live viruses are shed in the stool for up to 28 days after vaccination, potentially exposing close contacts and causing disease; vaccinees should exercise caution during this time when in contact with children younger than 7 years, persons with weakened immune systems, or pregnant women.
+Proper personal hygiene, including hand-hygiene measures (especially after bowel movements), can minimize risk.

 The most common vaccine side effects of adenovirus vaccine are mild and include headache, muscle aches, nasal congestion, nausea, abdominal pain, diarrhea, and vomiting, occurring within 2 weeks after vaccination.
 Serious side effects are rare but can include blood in the urine or stool, stomach or intestinal inflammation, and pneumonia within 6 months after vaccination.